ypinhsuan/tp/docs/UserGuide.md

 * Finds the attendance record at the specified `CLASS_INDEX` + `LESSON_INDEX` + `STUDENT_INDEX` + `WEEK`.

 For example:
 1. It is the end of the semester and you wish to submit your students' attendance.

-You enter the command `list-student c\1` to see the students in your `CS2103T Tutorial` class.
+1. You type the command `list-student c\1` to see the students in your `CS2103T Tutorial` class.

-1. You would like to find out if Alex attended week 1 lesson and hence you type in the command `find-attendance c\1 l\1 s\1 w\1` and press <kbd>Enter</kbd>.
+1. Next, you would like to find out if Alex attended the lesson in week 1.

+1. You type in `find-attendance c\1 l\1 s\1 w\1` and press <kbd>Enter</kbd>.

    ![Find attendance before](images/ugimages/FindAttendanceBefore.png)

-1. Now you can find out if Alex attended the first lesson and how participative he was in week 1.
+1. Now, you can find out if Alex attended the first lesson and how participative he was in week 1.

    ![Find attendance after](images/ugimages/FindAttendanceAfter.png)